Dan J. Harkey

 3. Use Natural or Commercial Repellents

-• Scent-based repellents: Products with predator urine (like fox or coyote) or homemade sprays with garlic, hot pepper, or vinegar.
+• Scent-based repellents: Products containing predator urine,, suchas fox or coyote.
+Or homemade sprays with ingredients like arlic, hot pepper, or vinegar.

 • Taste-based repellents: Bitter sprays are safe for plants.